campa-consortium/pals/source/beamlines.md

 ```
 In this example, the superposition places an element named `q10w` with respect to the
 element `markerA`.
 This superposition will apply to any `markerA` elements that exist in
 any beamline.
-To restrict where the superposition is applied, the appropriate
+To restrict where the superposition is applied, use the appropriate
 [qualified name](#s:element.matching).
 For example:
 ```{code} yaml
 superimpose: